tuxtor/the-j/src/jbake/content/blog/2018/2018-12-19-Book-review-Enterprise-Java-Microservices.md

 * Published by: Manning
 * Release date: nov 2018

+> Disclaimer: I received this book as a collaboration with Manning and the author.

 ## Some context on learning Microservices

 Let's clarify one thing, switching from Monoliths to Microservices is not like switching from traditional JavaEE to Spring (and viceversa), **is more like learning to develop software again** because you have to learn: